albertz/commandergenius/readme.txt

 If you're porting existing app which uses SDL 1.2 please always use SW mode: neither SDL_SetVideoMode() call nor SDL_CreateRGBSurface() etc functions shall contain SDL_HWSURFACE flags.
 The BPP in SDL_SetVideoMode() shall be set to the same value you've specified in ChangeAppSettings.sh, and audio format - to AUDIO_S8 or AUDIO_S16.
+Also bear in mind that 16-bit BPP is always faster than 24 or 32-bit, even on good devices, because most GFX chips on Android do not have separate RAM, and use system RAM instead, so with 16 bit color mode you'll get lesser memory copying operations.

 The native Android 16-bit pixel format is RGB_565, even for OpenGL, not BGR_565 as all other OpenGL implementations have.